zaritskylab/TNBC-SPATIAL-CHROMATIN-COMPACTION/README.md

 ## 10. Citation

-If you use this code, please cite:
-If you use this implementation in your research, please cite:
+If you use this code or implementation in your research, please cite:

 ```bibtex
 @article{mealem2025spatial,